Black Spots on Lips: 10 Causes with Natural Remedies

 4. Turmeric

 Turmeric has anti-inflammatory and antioxidant properties and can help lighten dark spots on the lips due to its curcumin content.
-Mix a teaspoon of turmeric powder with a few drops of lemon juice to form a paste.
+Mix a teaspoon of turmeric powder with a few drops of lemon juice to paste.

 • Obtain some turmeric powder from a grocery store or health food store.